MicrosoftDocs/fabric-docs/docs/data-engineering/microsoft-spark-utilities.md

 ## File mount and unmount

-The [!INCLUDE [product-name](../includes/product-name.md)] notebook team has built three new APIs to support mount scenarios in the Microsoft Spark Utilities package, they are: mount/unmount/mounts.
+The [!INCLUDE [product-name](../includes/product-name.md)] notebook team has built three new APIs to support mount scenarios in the Microsoft Spark Utilities package, they are: mount, unmount, and mounts.
 You can use these APIs to attach remote storage (Azure Data Lake Storage Gen2) to all working nodes (driver node and worker nodes).
 After the storage mount point is in place, use the local file API to access data as if it's stored in the local file system.

 ### How to mount an ADLS Gen2 account